edic-nus/arduino-ws-docs/src/analog.md

 ## PWM on Arduino

 > Make sure the selected pins are capable of PWM!
+On Arduino platforms, the PWM capable pins are denoted by a ~ beside the number.

 ```cpp
 void setup() {